-- (a) Research, development and promotional or commercialization activities involving organisms within the country that result from natural reproduction or micro propagated products derived through tissue culture or the use of traditional breeding practices. - (b) Such other activities that may in future be declared to be excluded by the National Committee on Biosafety (NCB).
+- (a) Research, development and promotional or commercialization activities involving organisms within the country that result from natural reproduction or micro propagated products derived through tissue culture or the use of traditional breeding practices. - (b) The movement of non-living products of modern biotechnology such as isolated nucleic acids or proteins or lyophilized or other killed biological materials for the purpose of research and development. - (c) Such other activities that may in future be declared to be excluded by the National Committee on Biosafety (NCB).